TOP UPDATES FOUR PILLARS CINEMA/TV GAMES MANGA/ANIME MUSIC WRITINGS FAQ LINKS

 The framers of the Meiji Constitution did not put Shintou on the same level as other "religions" like Buddhism or Christianity.
 They did not see it as a "religion."
 Shintou was now interpreted as an apparatus of the state, as the Emperor was divine.
 It became nationalistic rather than religious.
 Shintou was Japanese culture and spirit itself.
 To be a Japanese was to be a Shintouist and vice versa.
 As a part of this, the policy of 神仏隔離 (shinbutsu kakuri) was introduced, which did not allow the now government-owned Shintou shrines to be connected to Buddhist instutitions.
 You can see remnants of this today in Japan.
 A lot of Shintou shrines are right next door to Buddhist temples.
 In most cases, they were probably originally part of the same complex, but had to be isolated during the Meiji Restoration.

 "State Shintou" would meet an untimely end.
 It was the ideology which propelled Japan to become a fascist state in World War II.
 When the war was lost, Emperor Shouwa was forced to give his famed 人間宣言 ("Human Declaration").
 In it, he explained that his role was to merely be one of trust and admiration.
 He claimed that he was not in fact divine, nor were the Japanese any more divine or destined for supreme rule than any other races in the world.
 State Shintou was finally outlawed and Shintou was finally set apart as one "religion" among others in the country.
 It was one with a particularly central and imporant cultural history to the country, to be certain, but no longer one to be tied to the state.
 The Emperor's position would become like that of the royal families of England and other European constitutional monarchies.
-The exact status of the Emperor and His "divinity" is one I will address later.

-In this case, we can see how the whole idea and label of "Shintou" is iteslf a new concept.
+In this case, we can see how the whole idea and label of "Shintou" is itself a new concept.
 It is now considered a "religion" in the western sense, but only after having been through a strange journey to get there, usually more as a reaction to external circumstances than anything inernal.
 In its most original, primal conception, Shintou was not a "religion" at all.
 It had no founder, no holy texts, and no proscribed beliefs.
 There were only customs, practices, and teachings.
 Shintou could not be disentangled from other elements of Japanese culture and society, any more than traditional forms of music and art could.
 When you actually talk to people who work at shrines in Japan, they rarely use the word "Shintou" or say "I'm a Shintouist."
 In fact, many of them have Buddhist altars in their private houses next to their kamidana (a household "shelf" with offerings to certain kami).

 I aim to make the case that the recongition of "Shintou" as something distinct from other traditions like Buddhism is legitimate and important.
 And I claim that it is one of the most pure and ideal forms of spiritual practice on earth today.